massfords/asl-tools/packages/asl-path-validator/README.md

 ## Formal Definitions

-The spec references a [Java library](https://github.com/json-path/JsonPath) for the syntax of the expressions.
+The AWS docs reference a working group for [JSON Path](https://datatracker.ietf.org/wg/jsonpath/about/) whereas it previously referenced a [Java library](https://github.com/json-path/JsonPath).
 The documentation for the referenced library has more functionality than is supported by the AWS Step Function runtimes.

+> There is a an [ABNF grammar](https://www.ietf.org/archive/id/draft-ietf-jsonpath-base-20.html#name-collected-abnf-grammars) for JSON Path as part of the working group.
+> The parser in this project doesn't use this grammar but should migrate at
+> some point.

 | Expression Feature                                                                                | Path               | Reference Path     | Payload Template   |
 |:--------------------------------------------------------------------------------------------------|:-------------------|:-------------------|:-------------------|